blokhaus/near-community-blog-proto/README.md

 ---

-## 🌐 Publishing & Frontend INtegration
+## 🌐 Publishing & Frontend Integration

 This repository is focused on managing the submission and editorial process.